 In a lawsuit alleging negligence by another person, plaintiffs must typically prove that the defendant acted in a way that violated a duty owed to the plaintiff.
 In auto accident cases, this means violating the basic duty of care owed to everyone else on or near the roadways.

 Whether a cyclist sues a driver, or a cyclist is sued for causing someone else injury, cyclist negligence can determine the outcome of the lawsuit.
 Examples of cyclist negligence include riding the wrong way on a one-way street, running a stop sign, and turning abruptly into traffic.

 Negligent cyclists may be unable to recover damages for injures they suffer in accidents involving cars.
 Such negligence is called contributory or comparative negligence – meaning that the cyclist’s negligence, at least in part, caused the accident to happen, and caused some of the cyclist’s injuries.
 If a cyclist rode negligently, and that negligence caused injury to someone else, the cyclist may be held liable for that person’s injuries.

 In accident cases involving children on bicycles, courts hold drivers to a higher standard.

-At the law office of The Law Offices Of Andrew Lynch, we believe your case should be prepared to for trial.
+At The Law Offices Of Andrew Lynch, we believe your case should be prepared to for trial.
 We have found that putting this hard work into your case puts us in position to get you the best outcome possible.

 We cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

-Please contact the office of The Law Offices Of Andrew Lynch, located in downtown Decatur, inside the greater Atlanta Metropolitan area, today for a free consultation.
+Please contact The Law Offices Of Andrew Lynch, located in downtown Decatur, inside the greater Atlanta Metropolitan area, today for a free consultation.